08.05.2018 | Update 01.10.2020

 Employment conditions in the Swiss hospitality and hotel industry are governed by the national collective employment agreement for the hospitality industry (

 ).
-In the hospitality sector, this agreement also defines the conditions for occupational pension schemes, which is something that cannot be found in any other industry, explains Martin Smith, pension expert at Tellco pkPRO: “A unique feature is that the L-GAV does not only stipulate the benefits paid out, but also the prices for occupational pension funds.
+In the hospitality sector, this agreement also defines the conditions for occupational pension schemes, which is something that cannot be found in any other industry, explains Joel Levi, pension expert at Tellco pkPRO: “A unique feature is that the L-GAV does not only stipulate the benefits paid out, but also the prices for occupational pension funds.
 This leads to cross-financing from younger to older employees.”

 Tailored pension solutions